The function does not return to next line after printing the characters. If you want to add a newline character, use console.writeln() instead.

 Parameters

-The strings to write to the console.
+Strings to write to the console, separated by commas.
 If the argument is not a string, the function converts it internally using the tostring function.

 Return value